ScottEKendall/JAMF-Pro-Scripts/RecoveryLock/README.md

-## Set / Claer Recovery Lock
+## Set / Clear Recovery Lock

-Nice GUI method of setting or clearing the recovery lock.
-This only works for Apple Silicon Macs.
+Nice GUI method of setting or clearing the recovery lock.  *This only works for Apple Silicon Macs*.
 It prevents the users from going into the recovery mode and changing options or reinstalling the OS

 Initial Welcome screen